Tateyama Mountain Range 立山連峰

 - The famed mountain shrine of Oyama atop Tateyama

-- A two day hike to the peak of the legendary Mt.
+- A two day trek to the peak of the legendary Mt.
 Tsurugi

 - An epic week-long trek from Tateyama to Kamikochi—Japan's most celebrated mountain course